ahuacate/pve-host/README.md

 <H1>PVE Host Setup</H1>

-This is a guide for configuring PVE host hardware.
-We have made a 'Easy Script' to automate the installation of software.
+This guide is for configuring PVE host hardware.

-Each Easy Script is optioned depending on your hardware specifications.
-Easy Script will run on both primary and secondary (cluster) PVE hosts.
+Our PVE Host Manager 'Easy Script' will automate the tasks for both primary and secondary (cluster) PVE hosts.

-The first step is to prepare your LAN network and check it meets our prerequisite list before running a Easy Script.
-The Easy Script will configure your storage, ZFS cache, networking and make system changes to your hardware.
-After running our Easy Script you should be ready to install any of our custom PVE containers (CTs).
-Its important you first read and follow the prerequisite guide.
+If the User wants a full turnkey out of the box solution then prepare your LAN network and check it meets our prerequisite list of requirements.
+Its not mandatory but makes integration with the Ahuacate suite of VM's and CT's so much easier.
+Its important you first read this guide.

-Easy Script will prompt the installer with options:

-**Options for Primary PVE Hosts only** - Your Main PVE Host (PVE-01)
-- Configure PVE host networking ready for installing pfSense
-  - requires a minimum of 3x Intel Ethernet NICs ( Intel NICs are preferred)
-- Configure PVE host networking (no pfSense)
-- Add PVE storage by creating a CIFS backend storage pool
-- Add PVE storage by creating a NFS backend storage pool
-- Create installer SSH key pairs for connecting to your PVE hosts root account via SSH

-**Options for Primary & Secondary PVE Hosts**
-- Configure PVE Postfix email service so you can receive email alerts
-- Install Fail2Ban as a intrusion prevention software to protects your PVE host from brute-force attacks

 **Prerequisites**
 Network prerequisites are:
 - [x] Layer 2/3 Network Switches
 - [x] Network Gateway is `XXX.XXX.XXX.5` ( *default is 192.168.1.5* )